photoprism/photoprism-docs/docs/getting-started/faq.md

    [SELinux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux) may be blocking permissions

-Please search your operating system and server logs for messages like *disk full*, *wrong permissions*, and *connection timeout* before reporting a bug.
+Please search your operating system and server logs for messages like *disk full*, *wrong permissions*, and *database connection failed* before reporting a bug.
 If you are using Docker Compose, run this command to display the last 100 log messages:

 ```